jclack2/FriendsDontLetFriends/README.md

 Friends don't let friends make certain types of data visualization - What are they and why are they bad.

-* Author: Chenxin Li, Ph.D., Assistant Research Scientist at Department of Crop & Soil Sciences and Center for Applied Genetic Technologies, University of Georgia.
+* Author: Chenxin Li, Ph.D., Assistant Professor at Department of Plant Biology, Michigan State University.
 * Contact: lichen27@msu.edu | [@chenxinli2.bsky.social](https://bsky.app/profile/chenxinli2.bsky.social)

 This is an *opinionated* essay about good and bad practices in data visualization.